Murli0399/Java_Interview_Question/Part-10 Serialization.md

 </details>
 <details><summary>

-## What are best practices on Garbage Collection?
+## What are the best practices for Garbage Collection?
 </summary>
 Programmatically, we can request (remember it’s just a request - Not an order) JVM to run Garbage Collection by calling System.gc() method.